Privacy Amplification Via Bernoulli Sampling: Single Sample Amplification Lower and Upper Bounds

-Furthermore, there is a way to compute $\renyi(\Bern(P), \Bern(Q))$ efficiently in all parameters including $d$ (Appendix~\ref{app:proofs}, Theorem~\ref{thm:amp-lb}).
+Unlike the situation in Theorem~\ref{thm:multi-bounded-amp}, there is a way to compute $\renyi(B_1(P), B_1(Q))$ efficiently in all parameters including $d$ (see Appendix~\ref{app:proofs}, Theorem~\ref{thm:amp-lb}).
 While we can't prove it here, we conjecture that~\eqref{eq:amp-lb} is actually an equality for all $p \in (0,\frac{1}{2}]$.
-Proving this would give a full characterization of distributions $P,Q$ which provide the worst amplification (see Theorem~\ref{thm:multi-bounded-amp} remarks).
+Proving this would give a full characterization of distributions $P,Q$ which provide the worst amplification (see remarks after Theorem~\ref{thm:multi-bounded-amp} ).